History of Burnley F.C.: Progressive and golden era (1946–1976)

-As a result of their First Division title, Burnley played the following season in European competition for the first time in the 1960–61 European Cup.
+As a result of their title win, Burnley competed for the first time in a European competition in the 1960–61 European Cup.
 They defeated former finalists Stade de Reims in the first round but were eliminated by Hamburger SV in the quarter-finals.
-Burnley shared the FA Charity Shield with Wolverhampton Wanderers, finished fourth in the league, and reached the FA Cup semi-final but lost to Tottenham.
-The team finished the 1961–62 First Division as runners-up to newly promoted Ipswich Town after they won only one of the last ten matches, and had a run to the 1962 FA Cup Final but lost against Tottenham.
-Jimmy Robson scored the 100th FA Cup Final goal at Wembley but it was the only reply to Tottenham's three goals.
-Adamson was named FWA Footballer of the Year, however, with McIlroy as runner-up.
+Burnley could not retain the league title, finishing in fourth place, and were eliminated in the semi-finals of both the FA Cup and the League Cup, although they had shared the FA Charity Shield with Wolverhampton Wanderers at the start of the campaign.
+Burnley finished the 1961–62 First Division as runners-up to newly promoted Ipswich Town after they won only one of the last ten matches, and had a run to the 1962 FA Cup final, losing against Spurs.
+Jimmy Robson scored the 100th FA Cup final goal at Wembley but it was the only reply to Spurs' three goals.
+Adamson was named 1962 FWA Footballer of the Year, however, with McIlroy as runner-up.

-The maximum wage in the Football League was abolished in 1961, which meant that clubs from small towns like Burnley could no longer compete financially with sides from bigger towns and cities.
+The maximum wage in the Football League was abolished in 1961, which meant that clubs from small towns like Burnley could no longer compete financially with sides from larger settlements.
 The controversial departure of McIlroy to Stoke City in 1963 and Adamson's retirement in 1964 also damaged the club's fortunes.
 Burnley retained their place in the First Division throughout the decade, however, finishing third in 1962–63 and 1965–66, with the club's Willie Irvine ending as the league's top goal scorer in the latter season.
-As a result of the third place finish in the 1965–66 campaign, Burnley qualified for the 1966–67 Inter-Cities Fairs Cup.
-After defeating Stuttgart, Lausanne Sports and Napoli, Burnley reached the quarter-finals of the competition, in which they were knocked out by West German side Eintracht Frankfurt.
+As a result of the third-place finish in the 1965–66 campaign, the club qualified for the 1966–67 Inter-Cities Fairs Cup.
+After defeating VfB Stuttgart, Lausanne Sports and Napoli, Burnley reached the quarter-finals of the competition, in which they were knocked out by West German side Eintracht Frankfurt.
 The team had a run to the League Cup semi-final in 1968–69 but were eliminated by Swindon Town after a replay.